Hello and こんにちは！

 A little bit about my journey

 I was born and raised in Okazaki, a historical city in central Japan.
 My father owns a food distribution company and my mother runs her own cookery shop, so food inspiration has been around me all of my life.
-They were pretty busy running their own businesses, so I would try to take care of myself.
-I would often experiment and my own school lunches too.
+I would often experiment and make my own school lunches too (which is very rare for kids in Japan, trust me!).
 My dream was to open my own karaage fried chicken shop when I grew up!

 Since moving back to Japan, I'm now working as a freelance translator and run my own website about learning English and living abroad.
 But my passion still lies with food, so here I am!
 Sharing the recipes that I make at home and eat every day!